-Using PGT – PGS – genetic embrryo diagnosis clinical pregnancy rates increase a lot – up to 70.6% in cycles with own oocytes and to 75% in cycles with egg donation
+Using PGT – PGS – genetic embryo diagnosis clinical pregnancy rates increase a lot – up to 70.6% in cycles with own oocytes and to 75% in cycles with egg donation

 This is another reason that accounts for the personalisation of reproduction medicine.
-In dr. Nadia’s clinic, doctors usually suggest PGT to women who are 42 years old or above, just to assure they have got normal embryos.
+In Dr Caroppo’s clinic, doctors usually suggest PGT to women who are 42 years old or above, just to assure they have got normal embryos.
 However, around 90% of all the clinic’s patients suffer from endometriosis.
 So even if PGS testing is indicated, it has to be remembered that the embryos belonging to endometriotic patients will suffer a lot when taken up to the blastocyst stage and tested.
-Dr. Nadia says that in such cases, the doctors’ main task is to provide those embryos with the best opportunity to implant.
+Dr Caroppo says that in such cases, the doctors’ main task is to provide those embryos with the best opportunity to implant.
 To do so, they have to place them in the correctly treated and well-conditioned uterus.

 Studying the causes

 Having assessed each case individually and ruled out other causes (e.g. thrombophilia or blocked fallopian tubes), doctors can focus on the uterus.
 They have to study not only its anatomy but also functionality.
 Dr Caroppo differentiates two types of tests conducted on the uterus: morphological and functional ones.
 The former includes 2D and 3D ultrasounds and pelvic MRI that are used to rule out pathologies that are not easily seen.
 The uterus functionality is, on the other hand, assessed by using hysteroscopy (to rule out endometritis, adenomyosis or fibrosis), subendometrial Doppler (to see vascularisation in the sub-endometrium) and contractility tests (made with video MRI to assess peristalsis).